atlasastronomer/Player-Controller/README.md

 Through this project, I continue to learn C#; practice good code structure and object oriented design; and apply finite state automation and enemy AI.

-Lastly, I end this off with a heartfelt thank you to GameCodeLibrary and Sebastian Lague for their amazing code-along tutorials.
+Lastly, I end this off with a heartfelt thank you to GameCodeLibrary and Sebastian Lague for their amazing tutorials.
 They have made learning Unity and C# so much easier and more enjoyable.
 ‭